 - Two Games – Match and Gravity

-- Live – Teams compete in a collaborate game.
+- Live – Teams compete in a collaborative game.

 - Users can add images and import notes which the program turns into flashcards.